Pau Gasol: Personal life

 His younger brother Marc, who is 6 ft 11 in tall and weighs 255 lb, also played for the Los Angeles Lakers.
 Marc was drafted by the Los Angeles Lakers, 48th overall, in the 2007 NBA draft and his rights were traded to the Memphis Grizzlies, as part of the deal that sent Gasol to the Lakers.
 Their youngest brother, Adrià, played for Lausanne's basketball team; his coach at Lausanne said, "He's built like Pau, with a mean streak like Marc", although he was not at the time considered a major basketball prospect.
 After returning to Spain for his final two years of high school basketball, Adrià enrolled at University of California, Los Angeles (UCLA) in August 2012 and joined the UCLA basketball team as a walk on.

 His parents moved to the Memphis suburb of Germantown, Tennessee, after he signed with the Grizzlies, and enrolled his younger brothers Marc and Adrià in Lausanne Collegiate School in Memphis.
 They planned to move to the Los Angeles area when Pau was traded to the Lakers, with Agustí accepting a job with a health-care company in that area; although the Grizzlies obtained the rights to Marc's services as part of the trade, he was expected to re-sign with his Spanish team Akasvayu Girona.
 However, when Marc decided to sign with the Grizzlies, their parents chose to stay in Germantown.
 Agustí now works from home for the same company, while Marisa now volunteers at St. Jude Children's Research Hospital.

+Gasol16 Ventures

+In late 2025, he announced the creation of Gasol16 Ventures, an investment and business advisory firm chaired by Pau Gasol himself.
+Its goal is to maximize the potential of the companies with which the former athlete becomes involved.
+Through this entity, he participates in companies within the sports, health, and wellness sectors.

+In June 2026, he announced a €55 million investment to foster the professionalization, internationalization, and expansion of Liga F clubs, marking the largest private contribution to the league.